 7. Wordwall

-All of these game modes and more are available on Wordwall.
-There are even arcade style games, like Airplane, and classroom management tools.
+There are even arcade style games like Airplane, and classroom management tools.

-You can also customize games if they don’t suit your needs precisely.
-In addition, you can edit and customize the graphics and themes of the interactive games, including different fonts and sounds.
+You can also customize games if they don’t suit your needs.
+In addition, you can edit and customize the graphics and themes of the games, including different fonts and sounds.

 In addition to in-class interactive games, you can use the activities as assignments that students must complete.
-It’s a fun way to give out assignments while boosting student engagement, and you can see students’ results in your online dashboard.
+It’s a fun way to give out assignments while boosting student engagement.
+The results can be seen in your online dashboard.

 Also Read: Kahoot Ideas & Tips For Teachers